Quick Answer

 | Independent directors | 40% minimum; majority with a 12b-1 plan |

-| Deferred variable annuity principal review | 7 business days from OSJ receipt of a complete application |
+| Deferred variable annuity principal review | 7 business days from Office of Supervisory Jurisdiction (OSJ) receipt |

 | 529 superfunding (2026) | $95,000 single / $190,000 married per beneficiary |

-| ABLE annual contribution (2026) | $20,000; onset of disability before age 46 |
+| Achieving a Better Life Experience (ABLE) annual contribution (2026) | $20,000 (no longer equal to the gift-tax exclusion); onset of disability before age 46 |

 - Variable life guarantees a minimum death benefit but no minimum cash value.

-- Dollar-Cost Averaging (DCA) reduces timing risk, not market risk, and does not guarantee a profit; average cost is less than average price.
+- Dollar-Cost Averaging (DCA) reduces timing risk, not market risk, and does not guarantee profit; average cost is less than average price.

-- Exchanges and conversions within a fund family are still taxable events even when no new sales charge applies.
+- Exchanges and conversions within a fund family are taxable events even when no new sales charge applies.

-- Long-term capital gains distribute only once per year (plus a narrow supplemental allowance): monthly "distributions" are almost always income, not capital gains.
+- Long-term capital gains distribute once per year (plus a narrow supplemental allowance): monthly "distributions" are almost always income, not capital gains.

 One-Breath Recap